Skip to content

 What people go for

 The repeat pull is the signature drink list.
-Cafe con Morro and Cafe con Coco y Choco show up again and again in visitor notes, and the drinks work because they keep coffee in the foreground instead of hiding it under syrup.
+Cafe con Morro and Cafe con Coco y Choco are the repeat pull, and the drinks work because they keep coffee in the foreground instead of hiding it under syrup.
 Pastries and croissants are a useful add-on rather than the headline, though the visit can stretch into a light breakfast or afternoon pause.

 The feel